MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/index.md

 1. Select the **Customize And Control DevTools** \(`...`\) button.
 1. To the right of **Placement of the DevTools relative to the page** \(**Dock side**\), choose a **Dock side** option.

-For more information, navigate to [Change DevTools placement (Undock, Dock To Bottom, Dock To Left)][DevtoolsGuideCustomizePlacement].
+For more information, navigate to [Change DevTools placement (Undock, Dock To bottom, Dock To left)][DevtoolsGuideCustomizePlacement].

 :::image type="complex" source="./media/devtools-intro-docking-menu.msft.png" alt-text="Screenshot of the Dock side menu in DevTools" lightbox="./media/devtools-intro-docking-menu.msft.png":::
    Screenshot of the Dock side menu in DevTools